paulpham157/WebLens/README.md

 - **Visual Verification**: Ability to recognize and interact with UI without hard-coded selectors
 - **Parallel Execution**: Run tests simultaneously on the cloud for increased performance
 - **Easy Configuration**: Simple setup with just an API key
+- **Natural Language Testing**: Write tests in plain English or Vietnamese with no selectors

 ## ⏱️ Quick Start